Meet Sarah Bury

 When Sarah was born, her family lived in Back of the Yards.

-She grew up in Clearing / Garfield Ridge and attended CPS schools for grade school, Whitney Young High School and Daley College.
+She grew up in Clearing / Garfield Ridge and attended a local Chicago Public School for grade school and Whitney Young High School.
+She attended Daley College.

-As a student at Roosevelt University, Sarah lived in Noble Square before heading off to DC for graduate school at American University’s Washington College of Law and School of International Service.
+As a student at Roosevelt University, Sarah lived in Noble Square and Garfield Ridge before heading off to DC for law and graduate school at American University.

 Sarah lived in Oak Lawn and Uptown before choosing Rogers Park as her home.